gb160/gb160.github.io/info.md

 You will be entitled to free updates within that 12 months.

+The price of the app is £15 (UK/GBR) for a 12 month license.

 If none of this is a problem then tap the icon below to Paypal £15 UK/GBR (RECIPIENT RECEIVES, AS FRIENDS AND FAMILY)

 <a href="https://paypal.me/fccdjifly/15GBP" class="donate"><img src="https://gb160.github.io/PayPal-Button.png" height="100" alt="Donate"></a>